cjthomas-opensource/space-program-playset/README.md

 * The `cad-model-basic` folder contains CAD files for model components using a very simple art style.

-* The `reference` folder contains reference diagrams of specific spacecraft and space science instruments.
+* The `reference-pics` folder contains reference diagrams and photographs of specific spacecraft and space science instruments. **NOTE** - These are not released under the project license.
+For license information, check the associated government agencies or commercial agencies.

+* The `reference-notes` folder contains other reference material.

 _(This is the end of the file.)_